jonatas/timescaledb/docs/chat_gpt_tutorial.md

 Using the API it's more about persisting the actual messages and then sending it along with the actual prompt.

-Here is the initial instructions I'm sending to the API:
+# Setting up initial instructions to the AI agent

+Here is the initial instructions we'll always send to the API to guarantee it knows it has access to the database and it can execute queries or consult the catalog in case it does not know exactly the information that is necessary to achieve the result.

     As an AI language model, you have access to a TimescaleDB database that stores conversation history in a table called "conversations".
 You can execute SQL queries to retrieve information from this table using markdown language.
 Use the common backticks with sql as the language and you'll have access to any information you need.
 Results of multiple queries will be answered in the same order.